MatchuPitchu/react-summary/09_React Testing.md

   - if you have multiple tests, you can run only one certain with test.only(...) or skip a certain test with test.skip(...)

 - `render(<App />)` creates virtual DOM (a simulated browser) for a JSX argument (-> a component and his entire component tree)

+  - Hint: outputs HTML tree of App component when writing tests, first render component and then debug what's visible `screen.debug();`

 - `screen` allows access the virtual DOM: